 I think GLO is one of the best teeth whitener systems for home use.
-You get dentist-quality whitening gels, resulting in safe and reliable tooth whitening, but SNOW is less expensive than the cost of getting a kit directly from a dental office.
+You get dentist-quality whitening gels, resulting in safe and reliable tooth whitening, but GLO is less expensive than the cost of getting a kit directly from a dental office.

 BUT you have to do nearly all of the work yourself, at home.

 Essentially, you can cut out the "middle man" (the dentist), and save money while still getting good results.

 It may seem strange for me, as a dentist, to be recommending a product that doesn't need a dentist!
-But I believe in "telling it straight", and I have found that SNOW offers a system that is simple to use, is safe, and gives whitening results that are almost as good as most other products.
+But I believe in "telling it straight", and I have found that GLO offers a system that is simple to use, is safe, and gives whitening results that are almost as good as most other products.

 It may not be the best teeth whitener if you want very quick whitening, or you want full-on Hollywood "bling" white; but I think the price makes it a worth a look.

 To understand why I think GLO teeth whitening deserves to be considered for home use, we need to take a quick look at why dentist-supplied products work so well, and why over-the-counter teeth whitening gels from a pharmacy or other store just don't work well at all.